Lhartey/alx-backend-javascript/0x04-TypeScript/README.md

-# Solutions to tasks on Typescript
+# Solutions to tasks on Typescript Task